 Buddha On The Dance Floor

-The autobiography of Isira’s remarkable journey to enlightenment and beyond.
+The autobiography of Isira’s remarkable journey of enlightenment and beyond.

 Isira was born awake.
 Unusually, she was not just awake to the world around her; she was also awake to her true nature – the eternal Self of pure love and awareness.
 As a result her life has been, and is, extraordinary.
 Through deep mystical encounters and worldly traumas and challenges, Isira was able to meet each situation in unexpected ways – revealing an example of liberated being.

 Isira writes about her challenges and joys: of the childhood pain of being rejected as a misfit; of life as a street kid; of being raped and almost murdered as a teenager; of travelling to Tibet and ordination by HH the Dalai Lama; of Tibetan Lamas, aware of her incarnation, fetching her from Adelaide to the Himalayas; of marriage and motherhood; of ‘terminal’ illness healed; of discovering her secret Aboriginal heritage..
 Throughout all of this she embodied unconditional love and compassion, revealing a powerful love that transformed and miraculously healed many situations.

 Around these life events she weaves the story of her vivid inner journey – of dreams and visions; of karmic threads of other lifetimes and planes of consciousness; of insights and wisdom gained; and, with immeasurable gratitude and humility, of profound personal spiritual experiences – ‘awake in the ocean of bliss’.
 Since the age of 18 her life has been dedicated to the awakening of humanity.